 - our vocation to work and pray for justice and to care for all people of the world, especially those marginalized for any reason;

 - and our invitation by God to celebrate and honor the diversity of the human family in all its forms.

-When social distancing restrictions are not in place, parents and others connected to the school community are welcome to join us for our services.
 We pray that both the children and adults who participate in chapel may be moved by the Spirit to deepen their relationship with the Divine, live a joyful life of virtue, and take their part in building the better world our hearts know is possible.

 Holy Eucharist (Holy Communion or The Lord’s Supper) is the central service of the church and is typically held weekly for both Lower Division and Middle Division students.
 Forms of this service go back to the beginnings of Christianity.
 The celebration of the Holy Eucharist is a foretaste of the “heavenly banquet,” and so has an orientation toward the future.
 The Holy Eucharist also has an aspect of remembrance—remembering Jesus’ Last Supper with his closest followers before his death, when he identified the Bread and Wine shared among them as his Body and Blood.
 We say that the Bread and Wine carry the “Real Presence” of Christ, and as such allow us to have an intimate engagement with that Presence in a deeply embodied way.